CodecoolGlobal/tech-interview-workbook-WailGree/docs/module_progbasics.md

 #### What can/should we do with an exception in the ‘except’ block?

-1. *printing the problem in an elgegant way*
+1. *printing the problem in an elegant way*
 2. *quit the program if need it*

 #### What does the else and finally statement do in a try-except block in Python?